ABOUT THE RESIDENCY

 We are situated midway between Florence and Rome, and we are even closer to Assisi, Siena, Perugia, Todi, Spoleto and many other fascinating cities.

 The ACI residency is for established and emerging artists and writers who need uninterrupted time to focus on their work in an incredibly conducive environment.
-In addition, it is particularly useful for university faculty seeking to apply for research funding from their home institution, for public or private school educators seeking to immerse themselves in their in art or writing for a period of time in Italy during the summer, and for those who are returning to their work after career and/or family obligations.
+In addition, it is particularly useful for university faculty seeking to apply for research funding from their home institution as well as public or private school educators seeking to immerse themselves in their in art or writing for a period of time in Italy during the summer.
 Applicants must be at least 18 years old and there is no upper age restriction.
-2018 residents ranged in age from 20 to over 70 years of age.
+2022 residents ranged in age from 21 to over 70 years of age.

 Participants must be able to work independently within a group setting, and are responsible for any equipment they may need beyond work space.
 Artists are provided with an individual partitioned space and, as with writers, they have access to all of the open facilities and grounds.
 WiFi is available.
 Writers include individuals interested in creative writing and literature, art historians, historians and critics, as well as scholars in any field.